kubicaj/utilities/README.md

         .apply();
 ```

 The example show creating of Mapper as Functional interface and apply mapping of particular objects.
-The sample show using of condition mapping as well
+The sample show using of condition mapping as well<br/>
 ```
   // custom mapper whit condition private BiFunction<SimplePojoTest1, ConditionFunction, SimplePojoTest2> MAPPER_SIMPLE_POJO_2_WITH_CONDITION = (SimplePojoTest1      getterObject, ConditionFunction setStrParam1) -> {